Medical Policy and Clinical Guidelines

 Clinical guideline development process

 AIM will first apply any clinical criteria from the health plan, whether in the form of medical policy or clinical guidelines.
-In the event that the health plan does not have applicable clinical criteria, AIM uses clinical appropriateness guidelines that have been created by Informed DNA (IDNA).
-IDNA board-certified genetic counselors and medical geneticists developed the clinical guidelines through systematic reviews of peer-reviewed resources, medical society guidelines and practice bulletins.
+In the event that the health plan does not have applicable clinical criteria, AIM uses clinical appropriateness guidelines that are based on established, evidence-based criteria and developed in consultation with panels of academic thought leaders and community physicians from across the country.
 The process for assessing the clinical appropriateness of testing is consistent with the CDC ACCE Model Process for Evaluating Genetic Tests.
-Guidelines are reviewed and updated at least quarterly – more frequently if necessitated by new evidence.
+Guidelines are formally reviewed and updated annually but may also be updated more frequently as needed based on the publication of new literature or supporting evidence.
+Our panelists meet and review evidence quarterly.

 Genetic testing requests may be submitted by providers with varying medical specialties.
 The categories of genetic testing and medical specialties impacted by the program may vary from health plan to health plan.